Savannah DeMelo

-Savannah Marie DeMelo (born March 26, 1998) is an American professional soccer midfielder who plays for Racing Louisville FC in the National Women's Soccer League.
-She was the fourth pick in the 2022 NWSL Draft.
+Savannah Marie DeMelo (born March 26, 1998) is an American professional soccer player who plays as a midfielder for Racing Louisville FC of the National Women's Soccer League (NWSL).
+She was the fourth pick in the 2022 NWSL Draft after playing collegiately for the USC Trojans.
+She debuted for the United States national team at the 2023 FIFA Women's World Cup.

 College career

 DeMelo played five years at the University of Southern California, making 75 appearances and tallying 17 goals and 28 assists for the Trojans.
 A regular starter over her college career, DeMelo was a three-time All-Pac-12 selection, including All-Freshman team honors in 2017.
 As a sophomore in 2018, DeMelo scored nine goals and assisted 10 others en route to United Soccer Coaches All-American honors.
 DeMelo missed her junior season because of a torn Achilles' tendon, but she successfully returned to action as a senior, starting all 14 games.
 USC reached the NCAA Tournament in each of the five years DeMelo played for the Trojans.

-Professional career
+Club career

 Racing Louisville selected DeMelo with the fourth pick in the 2022 NWSL Draft, two spots after the club selected fellow midfielder Jaelin Howell.
 DeMelo made her professional debut on March 25, playing 11 minutes off the bench against the Houston Dash in Racing's second game of the 2022 NWSL Challenge Cup.
 She started for the first time on April 2 in a 3–0 win against the Kansas City Current.
 DeMelo started every Racing match in the 2022 NWSL season, scoring four goals and assisting two while leading the league in scoring chances created and fouls won.
 DeMelo's first professional goal, a game-winning direct free kick against San Diego Wave FC on May 18, 2022, was featured on ESPN's SportsCenter Top 10.

+In 2023, DeMelo had 12 goal involvements across all competitions, scoring five and assisting two in league play.
+She was named to the 2023 NWSL Challenge Cup All-Tournament Team and the NWSL Player of the Month for May.
+She twice made the league's Team of the Month.

+On 14 September 2025, she collapsed during a game against Seattle Reign.
+The club later said she was 'stable and alert".